Family Law Orders Made Overseas

-The Federal Circuit Court of Australia and the Family Court of Australia jointly make up the Australian Family Law Courts.
-The two courts deal with a range of matters, including care of children, divorce and property settlement.
-Both courts operate under the same Commonwealth legislation, the Family Law Act 1975.
+The Federal Circuit and Family Court of Australia (FCFCA) deals with a range of family law matters, including care of children, divorce and property settlement.
+The court hears family law matters under the Family Law Act 1975.
 It’s not uncommon for adults migrating to Australia or returning from a country they previously migrated to, to have commenced or even finalised family law proceedings overseas.
 In order for family law orders made overseas to be recognisable and enforceable in Australia, the orders need to be registered in this country.

 Parenting orders made overseas